-Thinking Ahead for 2016 (but no New Years Resolutions, please!)
+Thinking Ahead for the New Year (but no Resolutions, please!)

 Starting to think about it now also gives the added bonus of being clear about how you want to feel heading into the next few months.